cwmaguire/pz_chainsaw_mod/README.md

 Project Zomboid chainsaw item mod

 I want to chop down trees with a chainsaw.
-My main priority is to get the functionality.
-I plan to consider sound and graphics after I can cut down trees and perhaps carve logs into planks.
+I've currently got a working chainsaw with silly sounds that can chop down trees and kill zombies.
+I'm currently (as of this commit date) working on getting fuel amounts and fuel filling menus working.

+Warning:

+BACK UP YOUR SAVE!

+I've mangled a bunch of saves so please back up any saves before using this.

 Setup: